-When your looking for a Realtor, what are you looking for?
+When your looking for a Real Estate Broker, what are you looking for?
 An agent that has experience and one you can trust!!
-Let Lee Shontz help you in finding your dream home or mountain get-a-way.
-Lee has been selling Real Estate in the Truckee, North Lake Tahoe, Tahoe Donner, Donner Lake areas for over 26 years.
+Let Lee Shontz help you find your dream home or mountain get-a-way.
+Lee has been selling Real Estate in the Truckee, North Lake Tahoe, Tahoe Donner, Donner Lake areas for over 30 years.
 She offer’s personal service and is a stickler for details.
-“Having 16 year old twin girls keeps me busy but definately organization is the key word”.
+“Having raised twin girls kept me busy but definitely organization is the key word”.
 Not only will Lee keep you posted with new MLS listings and Truckee Market updates, she will guide you through the listing or selling process with as little stress as possible.
 Take a moment to look at her “ Testimonials” (link at top of page ),to see just how satisfied her clients are!!

 A LITTLE HISTORY ABOUT TRUCKEE…